AnaMMedina21/kubernetes-pipeline-on-doks/readme.md

 ## What are the requirements?

-* MacOS Mojave (Untested on other Unix based systems, or other versions of MacOS)
+* Linux or MacOS Mojave (Untested on other Unix based systems, or other versions of MacOS)
-* Homebrew
-* Kubectl
-* Helm
-* Doctl

 ## What does it install and configure?

 The script will first and foremost check for the proper dependencies.
 These dependencies include:

-* Homebrew
+* Homebrew (if on MacOS)
 * Kubectl
 * Helm
 * Doctl

-If these dependencies are not found on the system, the script will attempt to install them for you.
+If these dependencies are not found on your system, the script will attempt to install them for you.

 **Note:** The Homebrew installation may take a considerable amount of time if the X Code Development Tools are not found on your system.